markmbaum/libode/README.md

 when compiling derived code, with `<path>` replaced by path elements leading to the libode directory.
 For some examples of how to link a derived class to `libode` and create a program to run integrations, see the examples folder.

 Test programs are compiled with `make tests` and they can all be run in sequence with the `run_all_tests.sh` script (which uses Python to plot the test results).

+## Examples

+Several example programs for interesting/famous systems of ODEs are in the "examples" folder.
+In each of the example directories, the programs can be compiled, executed, and plotted simply by running the `run.sh` script (assuming the `config.mk` file is set up for compiling and an up-to-date version of Python is installed on your computer).
+These programs are good examples of how to put everything together and use the solvers.
+To run all the examples in sequence and look at the plotted results, run the `run_all_examples.sh` script.

 ## Using the Solvers